moonbeam-foundation/xcm-sdk/mkdocs/docs/contribute/xcm.md

     import { INSERT_SOURCE_CHAIN, INSERT_DESTINATION_CHAIN } from '../chains';
     import { ChainRoutes } from '../types/ChainRoutes';

-    // The chain config name should be formatted as: 'chainName' + 'Config' export const INSERT_CHAIN_CONFIG_NAME = new ChainRoutes({
+    // The chain config name should be formatted as: 'chainName' + 'Routes' export const INSERT_CHAIN_CONFIG_NAME = new ChainRoutes({
       chain: INSERT_SOURCE_CHAIN, // The source chain
       routes: [], // In the next step, you'll add routes here